Shakespeare's Mason Mark

 The Bard also makes a number of pointed references to a 'mark' in his Sonnets.
-An analysis of these, in my book reveals that their placement is not a casual matter but clearly predicated by Masonic considerations of a very exact and specific nature.
+An analysis of these, in my first book reveals that their placement is not a casual matter but clearly predicated by Masonic considerations of a very exact and specific nature.
 They all refer to his own Masonic mark.

 Marke how one string sweet husband to an other, (s8)